Plumbing: History

 Plumbing originated during ancient civilizations, as they developed public baths and needed to provide potable water and wastewater removal for larger numbers of people.

 The Mesopotamians introduced the world to clay sewer pipes around 4000 BCE, with the earliest examples found in the Temple of Bel at Nippur and at Eshnunna, used to remove wastewater from sites, and capture rainwater, in wells.
-The city of Uruk contains the oldest known examples of brick constructed Latrines, constructed atop interconnecting fired clay sewer pipes, c.
+The city of Uruk contains the oldest known examples of brick constructed latrines, constructed atop interconnecting fired clay sewer pipes, c.
 3200 BCE.
 Clay pipes were later used in the Hittite city of Hattusa.
 They had easily detachable and replaceable segments, and allowed for cleaning.

 Standardized earthen plumbing pipes with broad flanges making use of asphalt for preventing leakages appeared in the urban settlements of the Indus Valley civilization by 2700 BC.

 Copper piping appeared in Egypt by 2400 BCE, with the Pyramid of Sahure and adjoining temple complex at Abusir, found to be connected by a copper waste pipe.

 The word "plumber" dates from the Roman Empire.
 The Latin for lead is plumbum.
 Roman roofs used lead in conduits and drain pipes and some were also covered with lead.
 Lead was also used for piping and for making baths.

 Plumbing reached its early apex in ancient Rome, which saw the introduction of expansive systems of aqueducts, tile wastewater removal, and widespread use of lead pipes.
 The Romans used lead pipe inscriptions to prevent water theft.
 With the Fall of Rome both water supply and sanitation stagnated—or regressed—for well over 1,000 years.
 Improvement was very slow, with little effective progress made until the growth of modern densely populated cities in the 1800s.
 During this period, public health authorities began pressing for better waste disposal systems to be installed, to prevent or control epidemics of disease.
 Earlier, the waste disposal system had consisted of collecting waste and dumping it on the ground or into a river.
 Eventually the development of separate, underground water and sewage systems eliminated open sewage ditches and cesspools.

-In post-classical Kilwa the wealthy enjoyed indoor plumbing in their stone homes.
+Around the 15th century, on the East African island of Kilwa (located in modern day Tanzania), the wealthy enjoyed indoor plumbing in their stone homes.

 Most large cities today pipe solid wastes to sewage treatment plants in order to separate and partially purify the water, before emptying into streams or other bodies of water.
 For potable water use, galvanized iron piping was commonplace in the United States from the late 1800s until around 1960.
 After that period, copper piping took over, first soft copper with flared fittings, then with rigid copper tubing using soldered fittings.

 The use of lead for potable water declined sharply after World War II because of increased awareness of the dangers of lead poisoning.
 At this time, copper piping was introduced as a better and safer alternative to lead pipes.